Séminaire Robotique et Vivant

 Development and Real-Time Control of a Cable-Driven Upper Limb Exosuit using EMG-based Movement Recognition

-Abstract: This project presents the integrated development of a soft, cable-driven exosuit for upper limb rehabilitation, to be controlled via real-time surface electromyography (sEMG) and inertial measurement unit (IMU) data.
+This project presents the integrated development of a soft, cable-driven exosuit for upper limb rehabilitation, to be controlled via real-time surface electromyography (sEMG) and inertial measurement unit (IMU) data.
 The work bridges two core components: (i) a wearable exosuit designed to assist elbow and wrist movements using optimized cable actuation, and (ii) a machine learning-based system to recognize movement intent from EMG signals using artificial neural networks (ANNs).
 EMG data is processed through robust time- and frequency-domain feature extraction, and classified into movement states such as Rest, Flexion, and Extension with classification accuracies up to 92%.
 The exosuit, actuated via Maxon motors and controlled by a National Instruments sbRIO unit, was optimized for force and moment efficiency to enhance wearer comfort.
 Real-time integration is being in trial using LabVIEW, enabling live classification and joint angle feedback using IMUs.
 The system is being validated through preliminary trials on healthy individuals, should be demonstrating feasibility for assisting in activities of daily living and rehabilitation tasks.
 This multidisciplinary effort represents a promising step toward intent-driven assistive exosuits for neuro-rehabilitation and functional support.
 In future we will have multiple trials and validation on healthy subjects with their feedback and validation to go before clinical trials for patients.

 🟡 May 22: Valentin De Bortoli (Google DeepMind)